Green Line (CTA): Incidents

 On February 4, 1977, an accident occurred on the sharp left-hand curve at Wabash/Lake.
 Two trains were involved, one was the Ravenswood Line with the second being the Lake-Dan Ryan Line.
 The Ravenswood train was stopped waiting for the clearance to proceed.
 The motorman of the Lake-Dan Ryan train failed to see the signals warning him of a stopped train.
 What occurred was a rear-end collision, the initial collision was only minor.
 However the motorman continued to apply power forward; which led to three cars being pushed off the elevated tracks to the street below.
 The fourth car was dangling while still attached to the other four cars on the track.
-11 deaths were reported with more than 180 injuries.
+Eleven deaths were reported with more than 180 injuries.

 On May 28, 2008, a derailment was reported, with approximately 24 injuries.
 Two train cars on the four-car train appeared to be derailed, with the leading car abutting the one behind it at an angle of approximately 150 degrees.
 The train cars were separated at a switching point near 59th Street.

 On August 5, 2015, a derailment was reported near 63rd and Calumet in Chicago's Washington Park neighborhood.
 The train derailed around 2:40 p.m., the third of the four-car train was the one to derail.
 No one was injured, firefighters had to help over 80 passengers off the train; two of which were in wheelchairs.
 Service was suspended between the Cottage Grove and Garfield stops.
 Service was back to normal in the affected stops around 7:15 p.m.

-On June 6, 2019, a Green Line train derailed near the 47th station, injuring 7 people.
+On June 6, 2019, a Green Line train derailed near the 47th station, injuring seven people.

 Green Line expansion

 During the 2010s, the Green Line has undergone significant expansion in an attempt to attract more transit riders and improve upon its service connectivity on the West Side, Loop, and South Side communities.
 The Morgan/Lake station opened in May 2012 in response to the growing Fulton Market and West Loop areas.
 It was followed by the opening of the new Cermak–McCormick Place station in February 2015, serving the historic Motor Row District and McCormick Place Convention Center.
 Both stations were designed by Chicago-based Ross Barney Architects.

 The Garfield station's $43 million reconstruction project, completed in January 2019, restored its original 1892-built station house and improved the in-service station house.
 It included escalator and elevator enhancements and new platform canopies, lights, graphics, public artwork, and streetscape.
 The project created a new "Garfield Gateway" station in the Washington Park neighborhood on the South Side.

-A new station is being constructed on the Lake Street "L" at Damen/Lake, replacing a former station at that site from 1893 to 1948.
-Designed by world-renowned architectural firm Perkins + Will, who also designed the Cumberland station on the O'Hare Extension in 1980, the new $60 million Damen station will fill the 1.5-mile distance between the California and Ashland stations.
+A station on the Lake Street "L" at Damen/Lake opened on August 5, 2024, replacing a former station at that site from 1893 to 1948.
+Designed by world-renowned architectural firm Perkins&Will, who also designed the Cumberland station on the O'Hare Extension in 1980, the new $60 million Damen station filled what was a 1.5 mi gap between the California and Ashland stations.